JetBrains/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 }
 ```

-Use injections to capture execution time failures:
+Use injections to capture execution and configuration time failures:

 ```kotlin
 data class A(val name: String = "A") : Exception()